That time Toronto was buried under half a metre of snow

 The eastbound car had jumped the rails and tipped onto its doors, sealing a crowd inside.
 One person was killed and 43 were injured but surprisingly little was made of the incident.
 A photo and a few lines of copy in both the Star and the Globe and Mail, nothing more.

-A few skiied to work, including one Stanley Todrow who was photographed outside City Hall.
+A few skied to work, including Stanley Todrow, who was photographed outside City Hall.
 It's "just like a sight-seeing tour," he said before toppling over in front of the cameras.

-Over at Bell Telephone Co., which was snarled "beyond the capacity of both humans and mechanical equipment" by the volume of phone calls (connections were still made manually at the time,) 310 army cots complete with nightgowns, lipstick, soap, and toothpaste were delivered to the tireless girls working the switchboards at the downtown exchange.
+Over at Bell Telephone Co., which was snarled "beyond the capacity of both humans and mechanical equipment" by the volume of phone calls, 310 army cots complete with nightgowns, lipstick, soap, and toothpaste were delivered to the tireless girls working the switchboards.

-Few went home - they couldn't - so the army brought what they needed to take a nap and return to work.
+Few went home - they couldn't - so the army brought them what they needed to take a nap and return to work.
 "We're prepared to carry on indefinitely," said a Bell official.
 If the girls were upset, they didn't show it.
-The photos are full of smiling faces and goofy poses with ill-fitting army gear.

 The snow stopped on Dec.
 14, giving way to clearer skies and scattered flurries.
-The city was "50 per cent of normal" by the end of the week and the city lifted its auto ban on Dec.
+The city was "50 per cent of normal" by the end of the week and officials lifted the auto ban on Dec.
 15., but it would take days for many side roads to become passable.

 21 people died in Ontario as a result of the storm and its monster deluge.
 The snowfall, a whopping half metre in little over 24 hours, wouldn't be beaten until the storms of 1999.